Rolandisimo/blog/articles/12-ai-in-competence-out.md

 We’re at an interesting point where there isn’t a critical mass of engineers with many years/decades of experience that have also been using AI for the majority of their career.

-So when talking with senior engineers that adopted LLMs in their daily life, you hear how great LLMs has been at increasing their productivity.
-How this tool helps them to complete mundane, boring tasks with ease.
+So when talking with senior engineers that adopted LLMs in their daily life, you hear how great LLMs have been at increasing their productivity.
+How they help to complete mundane, boring tasks with ease.

-What is fascinating to me is that there’s been many reports *(maybe even in Printify)* that found virtually no impact on productivity.
+What is fascinating to me is that there’s been reports that found virtually no impact on productivity.
 Some even noticed decrease in speed.

 > *it isn’t worth speeding up the coding process if it slows down the debugging process, because you can waste a lot more time debugging bad code than you can getting over coding block. https://www.reddit.com/r/ExperiencedDevs/comments/1lwk503/study_experienced_devs_think_they_are_24_faster/*